Article 1 – Name

-Responsible for managing the membership database of GHA including adding/deleting members as needed, and ensuring that
+Responsible for managing the membership database of GHTA including adding/deleting members as needed, and ensuring that

 all member contact information is up-to-date

-Make sure that GHA Board, Program Committee, and Internet/Marketing Committee has current membership database when
+Make sure that GHTA Board, Program Committee, and Internet/Marketing Committee has current membership database when

 Recruit new members as well as maintain relationship with current members

 Oversee annual membership drives that includes a direct mail within the first quarter of every year, and email follow ups in subsequent quarters

 Solicit and confirm monthly meeting locations and speakers

 Provide meeting details to committee person that sends out meeting RSVP